mozilla/id-specs/browserid/index.md

       }
     }

-Which, when signed, becomes a base64url-encoded data structure which looks like (with linebreaks and truncated values for for easier reading):
+Which, when signed, becomes a base64url-encoded data structure which looks like the following (with linebreaks and truncated values for for easier reading; the full string has exactly two periods and no whitespace):

-    eyJhbGciOiJSUzI1NiJ9.
+    eyJhbGciOiAiUlMyNTYiLCAidHlwIjogIkpXVCJ9.
     eyJpc3MiOiJicm93c2VyaWQub3JnIiwiZXhwIjoxM...
     hv5wVN0HPINUZlLi4SJo9RzJhMU5_6XZsltYWODDD...